Tenses PDF

 3. Definite future arrangements: He is moving to Leeds tomorrow.

-Past tenses rules PDF
+Past tenses PDF

 Past simple tense: